aadityadeshmukh/LearningCPP/Notes/Learning C++/Function parameters.md

 - Pass by reference
 	- Essentially passing a pointer to the location of the memory space
 	- allows the calling function and called function to access the same memory space
+	- A reference is a trick of syntax.
+Its an entry in the namespace without a value of its own.
+It is a just a reference to the value of the object it is referring to
+	- Always const modify your reference
+	- C does not have references

 Note: By default any data type is pass by value.
 Arrays are pass by reference.